pryley/site-reviews/readme.txt

 = 3.1.0 (2018-12-??) =

 - Added safe method of using plugin functions without having to use `function_exists()` (see documentation)
+- Changed "minimum rating" range in the block options to allow a rating of "0" (to show reviews with no rating)

 = 3.0.5 (2018-12-26) =